What is a PTA?

 What if I plan to take some of the classes spring semester?

-Points for general education courses taken spring semester 2019 (during the application submission period) will be added to the application score if an unofficial copy of course completion with the grade earned is submitted to the Allied Health Secretary.
-This is the responsibility of the applicant and the documentation must be received no later than 3:00 P.M. on May 16, 2019.
+Points for general education courses taken spring semester (during the application submission period) will be added to the application score if an unofficial copy of your transcript showing course completion with the grade earned is submitted to the Allied Health Secretary at the conclusion of the semester.
+This is the responsibility of the applicant and the documentation must be received no later than the spring grades submission date noted in the application.

-Because of the short time between the end of the semester and the deadline, SPRING GRADES from other colleges may be submitted on an unofficial transcript from that College.
-THE APPLICANT must send or deliver spring grades to the CCC Allied Health Secretary by the deadline.
+Because of the short time between the end of the semester and the spring grades submission deadline, SPRING GRADES from other colleges may be submitted on an unofficial transcript from that College.
+The applicant must send or deliver spring grades to the CCC Allied Health Secretary to be received by the published deadline.
 THE CCC ADMISSIONS OFFICE DOES NOT FORWARD GRADES TO THE ALLIED HEALTH DIVISION.

 What if I took some/all of the general education coursework at another college?